Q-Minh/nihu/dox/tut_mesh_building.md

 - The rows or matrix `elements` contain an element id followed by as many element nodal indices as needed by the element type.
 Unused coefficients are left zero.

 Apparently, we are building a heterogeneous mesh consisting of linear quadrangles (::quad_1_elem) and triangles (::tria_1_elem).
-The mesh is finally built by calling the ::create_mesh function
+The mesh is finally built by calling the NiHu::create_mesh function

 \snippet mesh_building.mex.cpp Creation

-The additional arguments ::quad_1_tag () and ::tria_1_tag () are additional type information telling the compiler which element types are used in the mesh.
+The additional arguments NiHu::quad_1_tag () and NiHu::tria_1_tag () are additional type information telling the compiler which element types are used in the mesh.
 From this information, the compiler builds a specific mesh type that stores the specified element types separately, in an optimised way.

 \note The function's return type is hidden from the library user by the `auto` keyword.
 In fact, it is